-The state of the art tools for authoring content in the browser include native Web applications like Wikis and content management systems and Web versions of typical desktop applications like word processors, spreadsheets, or drawing programs.
-These Web applications allow the often collaborative creation of passive media like texts, tables, and pictures.
+The state of the art tools for authoring content in the browser include native Web applications like Wikis and Content Management Systems and Web versions of typical desktop applications like word processors, spreadsheets, or drawing programs.
+This Web applications allow the often collaborative creation of passive media like texts, tables, and pictures.
 Other tools are specialized on online creation of Web pages and special applications like Web shops.
 All these online applications are limited when it comes to programming in the browser and specifically programming for end-users in the browser.

-Web-based programming is different from programming on personal computers.
+Web-based programming is different from programming on personal computer.
 Programmers have to cope with client/server aspects, security limitations, less CPU cycles to burn, and inferior libraries.
-For example, the access to local files and services on the client side is restricted because of security reasons.
-Some of these issues are addressed by advancements in browser technologies like faster JavaScript virtual machines and more powerful browser APIs.
-Other issues such as the security limitations have to be dealt individually.
-For example, if JavaScript applications need access to the Internet a solution is to provide a Web proxy on the server of the original JavaScript source file.
+For example, the access to local files and services of the client side is restricted because of security reasons.
+Some of these issues are addressed by modern browser technologies like faster JavaScript virtual machines and more powerful browser APIs.
+Other issues like the security limitations have to be dealt with individually.
+For example if JavaScript applications need access to the Internet they need a Web proxy on the server the original JavaScript source file is from.